Ajaz Ahmad Khan: Personal life

 Ajaz Ahmad Khan was born on 21 November 1968 in Thuroo, Dharmari to a renowned Gujjar leader Haji Buland Khan from Jammu & Kashmir who held various posts in the state government.
 Ajaz did his early schooling from Govt.
 High School, Thuroo located at Reasi.
-He did his B.A from Jammu University Jammu.
+He did his B.A. from Jammu University Jammu.
 In 1996, he completed his LLB from Jammu University.

 He married Farhat Un Nisa Khan in 2003.
 His younger brother Haji Mumtaz Ahmad Khan was also a member of 12th Jammu and Kashmir Legislative Assembly from Gulabgarh constituency.
-His one sister is married to Chowdhary Zulfikar Ali, cabinet minister in Mehbooba Mufti govt.
+His one sister is married to Chowdhary Zulfikar Ali.

 Political career

 Ajaz joined politics in 1996 soon after completing LLB.
 In 1996, he contested elections on the ticket of NC from Gulabgarh assembly and got defeated by as margin of 956 votes only.
-Then he got appointed as District President of NC from Reasi District i.e Udhampur II.
+Then he got appointed as District President of NC from Reasi District, i.e. Udhampur II.
 In 2002, he again contested as an independent candidate from two assembly segments; Gool Arnas and Gulabgarh and he got victory from Gool Arnas.
 And thus in 2002, he joined Indian National Congress.
 Then in 2008 and 2014, he got victory from Gool Arnas.